aoiflux/indicer/HIERARCHICAL_INDEX.md

   │
   ├─ Found → Parse and return
   │
-  └─ Not Found → Open block file (using full hash)
+    └─ Not Found → Open block file (using block ID)
                     ↓
               Sequential scan for hash
                     ↓